-- Headings for the independent variable and dependent variable including units.
+- Headings for the independent variable and dependent variable, including units.
 The same headings and units should appear in your graph/s.

 - Independent variable in the left of the table and dependent variable on the right.
-This way the cause and effect are reflective of the aim and/or hypothesis.
+This way, the cause and effect are reflective of the aim and/or hypothesis.
 A simple example is shown below.

-- Write numbers in the cells not units, these should be in your headings.
+- Write numbers in the cells, not units, these should be in your headings.

 The following four dot points come from this link.
 There is also a great deal more detail that students should find useful as their studies progress.

 - Bar/Column Graph: best for comparing data values such as height or weight.
-This graph is best used when analyzing multiple samples or groups as it allows the reader to quickly and easily compare data values.
+This graph is best used when analysing multiple samples or groups as it allows the reader to quickly and easily compare data values.

 - Line Graph: best for demonstrating a change in data over time.
 A line graph can be used to track a single sample or can incorporate multiple lines to compare trends in change over time.
 This makes the line graph extremely versatile in its use and easily one of the most important graphs to master.

 - Pie Chart: best for comparing percentages or fractions.
 In a pie chart, the circle (which represents the whole) is divided up into sectors to represent portions of the whole- the larger the sector, the bigger the portion.
-A great use of a pie chart would be to summarize a budget, a monetary one or even a metabolic budget.
+A great use of a pie chart would be to summarise a budget, a monetary one or even a metabolic budget.